phil85/FT-KMEANS/README.md

 # FT-KMEANS

-A fast algorithm for fault-tolerant facility location
+A fast algorithm for the fault-tolerant k-median problem

 ## Dependencies